IndrekV/easy-smooth-scroll-links/readme.txt

 Stable tag: trunk

 == Description ==
 Create Page Anchors and add smooth scrolling effect to links that link to Page Anchors.
 You can set scroll speed and offset value.
-Works on IE, Firefox, Chrome...
+Works on IE, Firefox, Chrome, Safari...

 Features:

  * You can set scroll speed and offset value.
- * Works on all major browsers: IE, Firefox, Chrome...
+ * Works on all major browsers: IE, Firefox, Chrome, Safari...
  * Visual Editor Anchor Button
  * Shortcode Supported